alphagov/govuk-developer-docs/source/manual/ask-for-technical-support-out-of-hours.html.md

 [#govuk-tech-overtime](https://gds.slack.com/archives/C0105S28F7A)

-This slack channel is monitored by senior members of the technical team, who can help triage your request and find the right people to help you.
+This slack channel is monitored by GOV.UK delivery managers and senior members of the technical team, who can help triage your request and find the right people to help you.

 We'll keep a close eye on the channel during working hours.